iceeeberg/Twitter-App/README.md

+# Twitter Hunter
-# Twitter Hunter, A Twitter API App
+A Twitter API App

 A fullstack application utilizing data from the Twitter API.
 Created with React, Bootstrap, Node, and Express.